varabyte/kobweb/README.md

 $ kobweb version # to check it's working
 ```

-## Create your Kobweb Site
+## Create your Kobweb site

 ```bash
 $ cd /path/to/projects/root
 $ kobweb create site
 ```

-You'll be asked a bunch of questions required for setting up your project.
-When finished, you'll have a basic project
+You'll be asked a few questions required for setting up your project.
+When finished, you'll have a basic project with
-with three pages - a home page, an about page, and a markdown page - and some components (which are collections of
+three pages - a home page, an about page, and a markdown page - and some components (which are collections of reusable,
-reusable, composable pieces).
+composable pieces).
 Your own directory structure should look something like:

 ```
 my-project